 The Qualified Facility tax credit (A.R.S. § 41-1512) was established by the Arizona legislature in 2012, and amended in 2016, to promote the location and expansion of manufacturing facilities, including manufacturing-related research & development or headquarters facilities.
 The goal of the program is to encourage business investment that will produce high-quality employment opportunities for citizens of Arizona and enhance Arizona’s position as a center for corporate headquarters, commercial research, and manufacturing.
 The Program accomplishes this goal by providing a refundable tax credit to taxpayers who are expanding or locating a Qualified Facility in Arizona.

 The Arizona Commerce Authority (ACA) may authorize up to $70 million per calendar year in tax credits to qualified companies beginning January 2013 through December 2022.
 The tax credits will be authorized on a first-come, first-served basis, according to a priority placement number assigned by the ACA at the time of Pre-Approval.
-It is important to note that the program cap ($70MM) is shared between the Qualified Facility program and the Renewable Energy Tax Incentive program.
 Download the Tax Credit Allocation Table to view the amount of tax credits available this year.

 Subject to eligibility requirements, the Qualified Facility tax credit offers a refundable income tax credit equal to the lesser of: